japn3et/fleet-analysis/README.md

 *Project Flow*

-● Data ingestion
+● Data ingestion <br />
-Data is in MySQL database which is sent to HDFS for primary staging using SQOOP ● Linux shell script - breaks large data to smaller files and sends them after an interval of 10 seconds
+Data is in MySQL database which is sent to HDFS for primary staging using SQOOP <br />
+● Linux shell script - breaks large data to smaller files and sends them after an interval of 10 seconds <br />
-● Nifi data flow pushes these small files to Kafka
+● Nifi data flow pushes these small files to Kafka <br />
-● Spark program - reads HDFS & KAFKA DATA —> Creates df, temporary views, joins data
+● Spark program - reads HDFS & KAFKA DATA —> Creates df, temporary views, joins data <br />
-● This data is put into elastic search indices
+● This data is put into elastic search indices<br />
-● Kibana is used for visualisation
+● Kibana is used for visualisation<br />

 *Architecture*